 If you're renting an apartment or a house, it's likely you have a clause in your lease that spells out a late fee if you pay your rent past the due date.
-Laws protect tenants from exorbitant late fees, but it's best to read the fine print of your agreement carefully to make sure there are no questionable clauses before signing it and moving in; paying for an attorney to battle the high late fees is much worse than choosing a house or apartment with a fairer late policy.
+Laws protect tenants from exorbitant late fees, but it's best to read the fine print of your agreement carefully to make sure there are no questionable clauses before signing it and moving in; paying for an attorney to battle the high late fees is much worse than choosing a house or apartment with a fair late policy.
 If you happen to be the landlord, the same suggestions apply, although you are the one imposing the late fee.

 The purpose of a late fee is to compensate the landlord for any expenses incurred because you didn't pay your rent on time.
 For example, he may have bills that are due that he must postpone payment on if you don't pay your rent on time, incurring late fees of his own.

 Many landlords set a percentage for a late fee.
 A standard amount for a late fee is 3 to 5 percent of the monthly rental amount.
 If you pay $750 per month, this would be about $23 to $38.
-This amount is typically considered an adequate amount to cover any late fees or other charges the landlord absorbs because your rent is late.
+This amount is typically considered both reasonable and adequate for covering any late fees or other charges the landlord absorbs because your rent is late.

 Landlords may choose to charge a flat fee instead of a percentage.
 Calculate the percentage to make sure the flat fee is a reasonable amount.
 For example, if you're paying $750 per month and the late fee is $75, that's a 10 percent fee.
-Although that high percentage may be legal in some states, it's higher than the standard 3 to 5 percent.
+Although that high percentage is legal in some states, including New Mexico and Tennessee, it's higher than the standard 3 to 5 percent.

 Know the Law

-Each state has its own laws regarding how much of a late fee the landlord can charge, so check with a real estate attorney before starting your hunt for a rental home or apartment.
-Some cities also have rent-controlled areas, where the law governs how much rent can be charged, what late fees are acceptable and what steps must be taken before a tenant can be evicted.
-Be aware of the highest amount the landlord can charge for late fees before you sign the rental agreement.
-Keep in mind that most states allow landlords to charge a late fee plus a service fee for checks returned for insufficient funds.
+Each state has its own laws regarding how much of a late fee the landlord can charge, so check with a real estate attorney before starting your hunt for a rental.
+Some cities also have rent-controlled areas, where the law governs how much rent can be, what late fees are acceptable and what steps a landlord must take before evicting you.
+Many states simply mandate that the late fee be "reasonable," without really defining the term.